The scenery of Urabandai

 Lake Hibara, the largest lake in Urabandai, is a popular tourist destination. ©Fukushima Travel

-Hibaru was originally a post town on the old Yonezawa Kaido road, and prospered from the Sengoku period through to the Edo period.
-However, the town was submerged by an eruption in 1888.
-Traces of this can be seen in the approach and torii gate of Oyamazumi Shrine, which emerge from the bottom of the lake during droughts
+Hibara originally flourished as a post town on the old Yonezawa Road from the Sengoku period to the Edo period.
+However, the town was submerged under the lake by the eruption of 1888

 Lake Onogawa, famous for smelt and bass fishing